skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week3.md

 * Describing how the project aligns with the goals of the stakeholder's department or team.
 * Listening to feedback from the stakeholder and finding ways to incorporate their feedback into the project's charter where appropriate.

+## RACI Chart
+*Often referred to as a Responsibility Assignment Matrix (RAM), RACI diagram, or RACI matrix.*

+A RACI chart creates clear roles and gives direction to each team member and stakeholder.

+* R: Responsible: who gets the work done
+* A: Accountable: who makes sure the work is done
+* C: Consulted: who gives input or feedback on work
+* I: Informed: who needs to know the outcome

+___Where possible, it is helpful to separate these roles.___

+### Responsible
+The ones who are actually doing the work.

+* What department does the work fall under?
+* Who will perform the work?

+### Accountable
+Making sure the task gets done.
+It is important to have only one individual accountable for each task.

+* Who will delegate the task to be completed?
+* Who will review the work to determine if the task is complete?

+### Consulted
+Have useful information to help complete the task.
+There is no maximum or minimum number of people who can be assigned a “consulted” role.

+* Who will the task impact?
+* Who will have input or feedback for the responsible person to help the work be completed?
+* Who are the subject matter experts (SMEs) for the task?

+### Informed
+Need to know the final decisions that were made and when a task is completed.

+* Who cares about this task’s completion?
+* Who will be affected by the outcome?